zacharesmer/st7789-pico-fast/Readme.md

 # Ideas for improvements
 This is pretty thrown together, so there are many:

+- Shortly after making this I found LVGL and it seems to already have a driver that does something similar
 - Explore double buffering
 - The vsync related pins on the badge aren't hooked up, but if I did have them available I'd try to use them because there's a lot of tearing
 - Find some way to get different fonts into a framebuf